AI4science-ym/HiCeller/README.md

 <img src="https://github.com/YaoGina/HiCeller/blob/main/78900cf3df77ef27edf507dd0a29b50.png" width="1100" align="center">
 </p>

-We will soon release the HiCell weight files for the four tissues mentioned in the experimental tables.
+The model weights we used in our experiments correspond to different tissues, such as the  [**brain**](https://pan.quark.cn/s/27f8260891b3) and [**kidney**](https://pan.quark.cn/s/0ba774da43c5).
+You can download the weights for the respective tissues by clicking on the corresponding link.

 ## Citing this work